pushpam5/ai-transcribe/server/README.md

 ### API Endpoints
 - POST `/webhook/recordings` - Process recording to generate transcription and SOAP summary
 - GET `/api` - Health check endpoint to verify server status

+### Scope of Improvement

+- Add support to get recordings directly from webhook
+- Add support to store recording url, transcription and SOAP report in DB once recording URL is received on webhook
+- Run a separate job for transcription and SOAP report to handle the cases where because of some failure they were not generated (Use kafka topics to run these jobs)
+- Implement a real-time model to generate paragraph-structured transcriptions as the meeting progresses.